mattermost/docs/source/configure/environment-configuration-settings.rst

 .. note::

-  - The certificate path should be ``/opt/mattermost/data/elasticsearch/`` and configured in the System Console as ``./elasticsearch/cert.pem``.
   - Available from Mattermost v7.8.
+The certificate path should be ``/opt/mattermost/data/elasticsearch/`` and configured in the System Console as ``./elasticsearch/cert.pem``.
-Can be used in conjunction with basic authentication credentials or can replace them.
-  - Leave this setting blank to use the default Certificate Authority certificates for the operating system.
+  - Can be used in conjunction with basic authentication credentials or can replace them.
+Leave this setting blank to use the default Certificate Authority certificates for the operating system.

 .. config:setting:: elastic-clientcertificatepath
   :displayname: Client certificate path (Elasticsearch)